VirgilSecurity/awesome-virgil/docs/cli/v3.0/virgil-decrypt.rst

 .. option:: -c <file>, --content-info=<file>

-    :term:`Content info` <Content info>.
+    :term:`Content info`.
 Use this option if content info is not embedded in the encrypted data.

 .. option:: -p <arg>,  --private-key-password=<arg>